FahimaGold/udacity-microservices-project/README.md

 # udacity-microservices-project
 In this project:
--I refractored to monolith app into a microservices app -Deploy the app in a kubernetes cluster
+-Refractored a monolith app into a microservices app -Deployed the app in a kubernetes cluster
 -The app is built using TravisCI

 All the other details are found in exrecices/screenshots and in exercises/README.md